Sandrakiptumm/dsc-phase-2-project-v2-3-Group-3/README.md

 <li> date: Date of house sale
 <li> price: Sale price (prediction target)
 <li> bedrooms, bathrooms, sqft_living, sqft_lot, floors, view, condition, grade, sqft_above, sqft_basement, yr_built, yr_renovated, zipcode, sqft_living15, sqft_lot15, sell_yr

-**Constraints and Considerations**

-<li> Data may contain anomalies or inconsistencies necessitating careful examination.
-<li> Time frame (May 2014 - May 2015) may not fully reflect current market dynamics.
-<li> Scope of data may not capture external factors such as interest rates or economic climate influencing property values.

 **Data preparation**
 we import the necessary functions and clean the data in the following ways